flaxandteal/flaxandteal-website/content/dtff/_index.md

 ### Why Work With Flax & Teal?

 ✔ **Local expertise** – We understand the Northern Ireland business landscape and DTFF’s unique requirements.
-✔ **Proven results** – Our track record includes guiding SMEs through successful DTFF submissions.
+✔ **Proven results** – Our track record includes guiding businesses through successful DTFF submissions.
 ✔ **Flexible packages** – From a compliance check to full end‑to‑end application management, we match the level of support to your needs.
 ✔ **Time savings** – Free up your team to focus on running the business while we handle the detail.
 ✔ **Peace of mind** – Be confident your Digital Transformation Plan is in the strongest position to meet DTFF scoring criteria.